-I would like to fix my own understanding of the result and it’s geometric nature in this post.
-I will go through a few proofs of the theorem and point out the geometric ideas behind it.
 The proof of Hilbert’s lemma is usually broken up into the following two steps: 1) Prove the weak Nullstellensatz and 2) Derive the strong Nullstellensatz using the Rabinowitsch or other means.
 I will be focusing solely on the first step in this post.
-Nothing in this is new to me except perhaps the presentation and mistakes.
+Nothing in this is original except for the presentation.

 The weak Nullstellensatz is a statement about solving polynomial equations in multiple variables over a field.
 The one variable version of the problem is well understood (think Galois theory) and says that any polynomial over a field will have all it’s solutions in some finite extension of .
 The Nullstellensatz says that this result propagates to multiple variables.
 That is:

 Theorem 1 [Weak Nullstellensatz]: Let be a set polynomials in .
 Then exactly one of the following is true:

 - There exist polynomials such that .

 - There exist values such that for all .

 If both conditions were simultaneously true, you could derive a contradiction by plugging in the into the equation in (1).
 Therefore, it suffices to assume that 1) is false and prove 2).
 This leads to the following reformulation.

 Theorem 1.2 : Let be the ideal spanned by the polynomials in .
 If is a proper ideal, then there is a finite field extension of and a homomorphism .